softcover/softcover/lib/softcover/template/chapters/a_chapter.md

   softcover server                     # Run local server
 ```

-For additional help on a given command, run `softcover help <command>`:
+\noindent You can run `softcover help <command>` to get additional help on a given command:

 ```console
 $ softcover help build